Tulsen Tollett

-Tulsen Paul Tollett (born 6 May 1973) is a TV presenter and former professional rugby league footballer who played in the 1990s and 2000s.
-A Great Britain international representative utility back, he played in Australia for Sydney's Penrith Panthers (Heritage № 320) and the Parramatta Eels (Heritage № 513) clubs, before moving to England and playing for the London Broncos (Heritage № 301).
+Tulsen Paul Tollett (born 6 May 1973) is a television presenter and former professional rugby league footballer who played in the 1990s and 2000s.
+A Great Britain international representative utility back, he played in Australia for Sydney's Penrith Panthers and the Parramatta Eels clubs, before moving to England and playing for the London Broncos.

 Background

 Tollett was born in Hastings, Sussex in the United Kingdom, but moved with his family to Australia as a youngster.
 His junior career was with Emu Plains JRLC prior to being signed by Penrith.

 Rugby league career

 Tollett played at the Penrith Panthers and the Parramatta Eels before joining the Broncos for the 1996 inaugural season of Super League I. He played his junior football for Emu Plains.

 After a successful first season in England, he was selected for the Great Britain squad to tour Papua New Guinea, Fiji and New Zealand.

 Tollett's highlights with the Broncos include: